siqiang-ng/tp/docs/UserGuide.md

 #### <div> :bulb: </div>
 - The light bulb symbol will show you a tip to make your Projact experience smoother.

+#### <div> :exclamation: </div>
+- The exclamation mark symbol is a warning for any side effects that may result from the command, or any other important information you should know before you proceed.
 </div>

 Now you're prepared to embark on this journey and have Projact manage your contacts and projacts.